Vedant-K1/AutoSort/README.md

 # AutoSort
-create a function to sort images and videos which are uploaded:
+create a Program to sort images and videos which are uploaded:

  1) based on the 'Date taken'
  2) create a separate folder for each trip